-Cincinnati Hospital Negligence and Medical Malpractice Attorney Reviewing Ohio Hospital Medication Errors
+Cincinnati Hospital Negligence and Medical Malpractice Attorney Reviewing Ohio Hospital Medication Errors and pharmacy malpractice

 Patients expect to be helped, not harmed, when they take medication, however, that is not always the case.
 Medication errors cause at least one death every day and injure approximately 1.3 million people annually in the United States.

 Every person will at some point in their life take medications to prevent or treat illness.
 However, medicines sometimes cause serious harm or death.
 Medication errors can be caused by health worker fatigue, overcrowding, staff shortages, poor training and the wrong information being disseminated to patients.
 Any one of these errors, or a combination, can affect the prescribing, dispensing, consumption, and monitoring of medications, which can result in severe harm, disability and even death.

 Hospital medication errors are almost always preventable with ordinary and reasonable care.
 Often the medication error is deadly or catastrophic due to an overdose or improper or contraindicated administration of the drug.
 Often, the lack of consistent care affects the most vulnerable patient population.